 A pulmonary embolism (PE) is a blockage in a major lung artery.
 A blood clot in the leg or another part of the body can travel to the lung and become stuck.
 This is a medical emergency because it blocks the flow of oxygen-rich blood from reaching vital organs in the body.
 Dial 911 and seek medical care if you or someone you care for is experiencing a pulmonary embolism.

-When you visit an emergency department at one of our locations in Long Beach, Northridge, Downtown LA, Glendale, and San Bernardino for symptoms of a pulmonary embolism, your triage care team will work efficiently to assess your medical state for the most effective treatment.
+When you visit an emergency department at one of our locations in Camarillo, Glendale, Long Beach, Northridge, Downtown LA, Oxnard, and San Bernardino for symptoms of a pulmonary embolism, your triage care team will work efficiently to assess your medical state for the most effective treatment.

 About half of all people with a pulmonary embolism don’t have any symptoms.
 When symptoms do occur, they are sudden and unexpected.

 If you have a pulmonary embolism, you may experience:

 - Chest pain

 - Coughing up blood or bloody sputum

 - Back pain